 Chronic mucocutaneous candidiasis (CMCC) is a heterogeneous group of syndromes with common features including chronic noninvasive Candida infections of the skin, nails, and mucous membranes and associated autoimmune manifestations (most commonly endocrinopathies).
 It is caused by genetic faults in the immune system.

-Chronic mucocutaneous candidiasis (CMCC) was first described in 1929 by Thorpe and Handley [1,2] followed by a more extensive description in the fifties and sixties [3-5].
+Chronic mucocutaneous candidiasis (CMCC) was first described in 1929 by Thorpe and Handley [1,2] followed by a more extensive description in the 1950s and 1960s [3-5].
 CMCC traditionally referred to a heterogeneous group of patients who suffered persistent noninvasive Candida infections of the skin, mucous membranes, and nails as well as autoimmune manifestations, most commonly involving the endocrine system.

 Mutations in the autoimmune regulator (AIRE) gene lead to CMCC in distinct populations, such as the Finns and Sardinians [6,7].
 However, the majority of patients with CMCC outside of these ethnic groups do not carry mutations in this gene.
 Most papers related to CMCC were published prior to the discovery of AIRE, making it impossible to correlate phenotypes with the AIRE genotype in most publications.